MilesMcBain/friendlyeval/README.md

 double_col(mtcars, arg = 'cyl')
 ```

-### Supplying column names to be assigned to (lhs variant)
+### Supplying column names to assign results to (lhs variant)
-A more useful version of `double_col` allows the name of the result column to be set.
-Here's using what was input, `dplyr` style:
+A more useful version of `double_col` would be to allow the name of the resulting column to be set via the function.
+Again, this can be done using the literal input, `dplyr` style:

 ```
 double_col <- function(dat, arg, result){